gruz/multi-tenancy-voyager-tries/README_src.md

 Let's assume our system domain will be `voyager.test` and tenant domains will be some subdomains.
 You can use non-subdomains domains for tenants as well.

-So you need to add the domains to your hosts file
+So you need to add the domains to your hosts file.

+> If you **want to use another system domain**, then replace `voyager.test` in this tutorial with your one.
+Especially take care of `database/seeds/HostnamesTableSeeder.php` as the system domain is imported into the system database `hostnames` table from this file.
+>
+> If you get troubles with your system domain Voyager, please check the
+> `hostnames` table.
+The system domain should be placed there withour any
+> reference to a web-site.
+>
+> Here is an SQL snippet to manual intervention
+>
+>```sql
+> INSERT INTO "hostnames" ("id", "fqdn", "redirect_to", "force_https", "under_maintenance_since", "website_id", "created_at", "updated_at", "deleted_at") VALUES
+> (9,	'voyager.test',	NULL,	'0',	NULL,	NULL,	'2019-02-19 10:15:31',	'2019-02-19 10:15:31',	NULL);
+> ```

 #### Manual hosts edit